AtmaHou/FewShotMultiLabel/readme.md

 Set BERT path in the ./utils/config.py

 ### Prepare data
-Get StanfordLU data at `./data/`
+Get data at `./data/`

+Set test, train, dev data file path in ./scripts/

 Full data is available by contacting me, or you can generate it by your self:

-Set test, train, dev data file path in ./scripts/

 #### Few-shot Data Generation Tool
 We provide a generation tool for converting normal data into few-shot/meta-episode style.